GBaath/Portfolio/AboutMe/README.md

 I've played Saxophone in several different bands, mostly playing jazz on either alt. or baritone.
 As of writing this I'm currently playing in Uffe Big Band in Borås.

 Since I spent a lot of time learning all sorts of music theory, I feel kind of obligated to incorporate that in game development.
-Luckily, It's super fun and rewarding to implkement adaptive music.
+Luckily, It's super fun and rewarding to implement adaptive music.
 I think it's such an underrated and sometimes even defining trait when it comes to perfecting the game feel, and so I often find myself kind of "*virtually singing along in my head*" during game testing.
 *I'm not insane I promise*

-It's not uncommon for me to wear both the programmer and the music hat, especially if the team is missing a musiscian or audio designer.
+It's not uncommon for me to wear both the programmer and the music hat, especially if the team is missing a musician or audio designer.
 One of my biggest flexes are winning LBS Game Awards 2021 "Best Music" when competing against teams with designated musicians.

 ----